-My consulting work primarily comprises 1:1 work with senior executives as a conversational sparring partner, to stress test and improve the rigor and quality of their ongoing thinking about their work.
+The bulk of my practice comprises 1:1 work with senior executives as a conversational sparring partner, to stress test and improve the rigor and quality of their ongoing thinking about their evolving challenges.
 Karl Weick's short paper What Theory is Not, Theorizing Is is a good description of the natural process I try to build upon.

 Products of the theorizing process seldom emerge as full-blown theories, which means that most of what passes for theory in organizational studies consists of approximations.
 Although these approximations vary in their generality, few of them take the form of strong theory, and most of them can be read as texts created "in lieu of" strong theories.
 These substitutes for theory may result from lazy theorizing in which people try to graft theory onto stark sets of data.
 But they may also represent interim struggles in which people intentionally inch towards stronger theories.
 The products of laziness and intense struggles may look the same and consist of references, data, lists, diagrams, and hypotheses.
 To label these five as "not theory" makes sense if the problem is laziness and incompetence.
 But ruling out those same five may slow inquiry if the problem is theoretical development still in its early stages.